 Meanwhile, in the Atlantic Ocean, two great whites were detected off the coast of Cape Cod by acoustic receivers in early June.

-According to Greg Skomal, senior biologist at the Massachusetts Division of Marine Fisheries, these two sharks found swimming in the region on June 8 had been tagged by the department just last year.
+According to Greg Skomal, a senior biologist at the Massachusetts Division of Marine Fisheries, those two sharks had been tagged by the department just last year.

-Skomal said the number of white sharks detected in the New England area has been increasing since 2008, as a result of the region's increased efforts to protect marine mammals.
+Skomal said the number of white sharks detected in New England waters has been increasing since 2008, because of the region's increased efforts to protect marine mammals.

-But the influx in population doesn't make it a seal feeding free-for-all for great whites.
+But the growth in population doesn't make it a seal feeding free-for-all for great whites.

-"They eat one seal, it lasts them for 2 months.
+"They eat one seal; it lasts them for two months.
 It's not like they need three square meals a day."

-"We actually tag the sharks while they're free swimming," he said of the process.
+"We actually tag the sharks while they're free swimming," he said.
 "We place the tags while they're swimming in shallow water close to the boat."

-Using a modified dart, Skomal and his team tag the shark's dorsal fin, in order to track its seasonal patterns of movement.
+Using a modified dart, Skomal and his team tag a shark's dorsal fin so they can track the animal's seasonal patterns of movement.

 "It's kind of equivalent to getting your ear pierced," he said.
 "It doesn't have a lot of nerves or blood vessels, but there's lots of cartilage."

 Skomal said beach goers need not worry about impending shark attacks.
-The seals are located in a national wildlife refuge that is difficult for people to get to.
+The seals are located in a national wildlife refuge that is difficult for people to reach.